 Note that even if a deficit increase is caused by tax cuts, the remedy is automatic mandatory spending cuts; there are no automatic tax increases.
+For an example of how a sequestration order operates, see OMB: The Statutory Pay-As-You-Go Act of 2010 - A Description.

 There are exceptions to the PAYGO statute.
-First, legislation designated as emergencies are always exempt from PAYGO.
-They are not placed on either scorecard and cannot trigger a sequester.
+First, legislation designated as emergencies are always exempt from PAYGO; they are not placed on either scorecard and cannot trigger a sequester.